lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 *Much Ado About Nothing* with Theatre Calgary

+Thats me in the middle, with the veil!

 Photo: Trudie Lee

 "In the roles of Hero and Claudio, Elizabeth Kirkland and Tyrell Crews are well cast.
 Kirkland has a vulnerability about her; Kirkland's Hero is by turns dazzled and destroyed by the overpowering emotions surrounding her."-[Gavin Logan, Talking Broadway](http://www.talkinbroadway.com/regional/canada/ca14.html)